 How to Mix Pine Tar?

 If you don’t mix pine tar with another substance, it won’t be easy to apply it to the wood.
 That’s why we recommend you dilute the pine tar with gum turpentine or linseed oil.
 The mixture will depend on your desired outcome.
 Typically, you can mix 50% pine tar and 50% purified linseed oil.
 Before applying it to the wood, you have to ensure that the wood is completely dry.
-Otherwise, the mixture won’t go deep in the wood, rendering it useless.
+Otherwise, the mixture won’t go deep into the wood, rendering it useless.

 You can apply a second coat to give the wood better protection.
 Apply the second coat after a few weeks or after a year.
 Before you can use the wood furniture again, you need to allow it to dry completely.
 It can take three days to a week for it to cure fully.
 Once done, you’re ready to display it in your living room or wherever you wish the furniture to sit.
-To buy high-quality pine tar, please call us at (818) 308-8430 or (800) 997-6536 or fill out our contact form.
+To buy high-quality pine tar, please call us at (818) 308-8430 or fill out our contact form.